CS220-Projects/Ticketing-System/README.md

-# Django Examples
+# Ticketing System

-A starter project for Clark's Databases course (CSCI 220).
+Ticketing System project for Clark's Databases course CSCI 220.
 This project includes a web server and database.

 Follow these steps to get started: